Facts About Eczema and Staph Skin Ailments

 Eczema is a skin condition that affects the skin.
-It can occur in any area of the body - on the face, near the eyes, eyelids, the bend of the elbows, behind the knees, neck, and upper chest areas.
+It can occur in any body area - on the face, near the eyes, eyelids, the bend of the elbows, behind the knees, neck, and upper chest areas.

-This type of a skin condition is characterized by the following symptoms -
+This type of skin condition is characterized by the following symptoms -

 - severe itching

 The severity of the above-mentioned symptoms tends to increase during the evening and night.

 Eczema is also referred to as atopic dermatitis or atopic eczema.
 Eczema can be due to genetic inheritance, extreme dryness, or extra sensitiveness of the skin.
 In some cases, eczema can be caused by a weak auto-immune system.

 Treating eczema should be done daily.
 The important point to remember is to continue treatment even if you find that your skin condition has improved.
 Stopping treatment in-between will worsen the condition.